Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOneliners.md

   [Ind2Str](Ind2Str)                 - Converts numbers to characters (decimal to base 26 conversion).
 Useful for character indices.
   [Interleave](Interleave)              - Interleaves any number of arrays.
 Can handle different data types.
   [IsACell](IsACell)                 - Tests (recursively--cells in cells) if a cell satisfies a user-supplied condition.
-  [IsARM](IsARM)                   - Return if running on a processor with ARM architecture, typically a mobile or embedded system.
+  [IsARM](IsARM)                   - Return if running on a runtime or processor with ARM architecture.
   [IsGLES](IsGLES)                  - Return if the current rendering api in use is [OpenGL](OpenGL)-ES, the "[OpenGL](OpenGL) Embedded Subset".
   [IsGLES1](IsGLES1)                 - Return if the current rendering api in use is [OpenGL](OpenGL)-ES 1.x.
   [IsGUI](IsGUI)                   - Is the Matlab or Octave GUI enabled in this session?